braydentang1/NHLSkill/README.md

 The application can be viewed [here.](http://bit.ly/nhl_profiler)

+Note: I have disabled the webserver for now and so the application must be run locally.

 # Motivation

 Often, we hear countless debates regarding whether X player contributes more than Y. Crosby vs. Ovechkin, Heiskanen vs. Makar, Hughes vs Kakko - the list goes on.
 In general, the majority of these debates come down to either the so called "eye-test" or excessive reliance on a single particular statistic to support what already wants to be seen.
 I wanted to provide a more statistically sound way to compare players that looked at all of these stats at once.